euab/cornea/README.md

 Cornea is a server that can take multiple video streams and perform facial recognition on them, returning the face match and the confidence value.

-There is no support for training models with this yet, I have trained a model using OpenCVs `LPBHFaceRecognizer` for the actual facial recognition process.
-Adding support for training a model will be simple to initially implement and is the next thing to do.
 Currently Cornea is only capable of receiving data frame by frame by use of a REST API.